Senior School Information

 Education Maintenance Allowance (EMA) Information

-If successful you must ensure that you have completed a Wallace Hall Academy Learning Agreement and hand it in to Mrs Fraser or Mrs Menzies.
-This form must be signed by your parent/guardian.
+If successful in being awarded EMA you must ensure that you have completed a Wallace Hall Academy Learning Agreement and hand it in to Mrs Fraser or Mrs Menzies.
+This form must be signed by both the student and their parent/carer.